Federated Multi-Agent Mapping for Planetary Exploration: Experiments

 Transmitting the full model parameters requires approx. 399 KB.
 This is already more bandwidth-efficient than sending raw map data for any instance of the grayscale, optimal mixture of gaussians (OMG) map proposed for Mars rotorcrafts~\cite{proencca2022optimizing}, or the converging covariance map (CCM) used for CADRE~\cite{DeLaCroixRossiEtAl2024}.
 In particular, we see that the CADRE CCM requires approximately 2.88 MB for a 400$\times$400 cell map (18 bytes/cell).
 We note that this comparison is for a single CCM map, whereas the Exploration phase of the CADRE mission entails computing multiple CCMs as the rover drives and each one of these CCM instances is transmitted back to the base station for map merging.
 In addition, JPEG with quality factor (Q=26) can perform lossy compression for a raw grayscale map (2000×2000) to 402 kB -nearly matching the full model parameters.
 In this configuration, it can yield high quality metrics (PSNR: 25.88, SSIM: 0.90), and a similar downstream path planning F1 score of 0.96.

-However, our approach stands apart from conventional image compression like JPEG because the model can leverage gradient sparsification.
+However, our approach stands apart from conventional image compression such as JPEG because the model can leverage gradient sparsification.
 Techniques such as top-k selection, as demonstrated in Deep Gradient Compression (DGC)~\cite{lin2017deep}, can reduce the data transmitted by roughly 99\% compared to full gradient updates for CNN-based ResNet architectures.
 In our task, where the full model is approximately 399 kB, this implies that only about 1\%—roughly 4 kB—needs to be sent per update round.
 This dramatic reduction in update size significantly outperforms traditional JPEG compression.
 Moreover, the meta-initialization strategy functions similarly to the warm-up training phase in DGC.
-This warm-up establishes a strong prior, such that that early updates are less noisy and more stable.
-Given the relatively stable nature of space environments, where maps exhibit only gradual changes, our network could produce extremely sparse incremental updates.
+This warm-up establishes a strong prior, such that early updates are less noisy and more stable.